mritunjaysharma394/sedpy/README.md

         pip3 install -e .

-This should successfully instsall the `sedpy` cli package.
+This should successfully install the `sedpy` cli package.

 There's a script for Step 3.
 To use it: